What is leukaemia?

 In people with leukaemia, the bone marrow produces large numbers of abnormal white blood cells that grow and multiply “out of control”.
 These abnormal cells may not function properly and may affect the ability of normal blood cells to perform their usual functions.

 There are many types of leukaemia, some of which are more common in children, while others are more common in adults.
-The different types of leukaemia are classified according to how quickly the disease develops and worsens – either chronic (gets worse slowly) or acute (gets worse quickly) – as well as by the type of blood cell affected – lymphoid (lymphocytic) cells or myeloid (myelocytic).
+The different types of leukaemia are classified according to how quickly the disease develops and worsens – either chronic (gets worse slowly) or acute (gets worse quickly) – as well as by the type of white blood cell affected – lymphoid (lymphocytic) cells or myeloid (myelocytic) cells.

 The four most common types of leukaemia are: